Seokho0120/seokho0120/README.md

 ### Hi there 👋

 Good day!
-I am Seokho Lee who is interested in Front-end Development.🧑🏻‍💻 I love beautiful UI design and communicating!
+I am Seokho Lee who is interested in Front-end Development 🧑🏻‍💻.
+I love beautiful UI design and communicating!

 If you want to contact me, please leave me a mail!